sinzin91/tesseract-blog/content/posts/ai-for-thinking-humans.md

 ## Closing thoughts

 Mitchell expresses a healthy dose of skepticism about the capabilities of AI, which may serve as a good antidote to the current massive hype cycle.
 Given AI's history, it's likely that we'll experience another "AI winter" where the touted benefits never materialize.
 However, as the book contains the word "guide" in its title, it would be preferable if it were not biased in either direction.
 While it's important to solve current issues with "dumb" AI, I believe that mitigating existential risks from AI is also necessary.
 I lean more towards the positive end of the AI doomer to AI enabled utopia spectrum, and believe that AGI aligned with human values may be the last invention humans need to make.
-Despite this, I would recommend this book to non-technical friends who want an accessible primer on the field of artificial intelligence.
+I would recommend this book to non-technical friends who want an accessible primer on the field of artificial intelligence.